Stockport Council organises ballroom and sequence dancing at the Town Hall throughout the year.

 This year let’s all try to raise more!
 You can always donate any unwanted gifts to the raffle.
 Thanks to all of you who regularly support the charity raffle.

-Other Organised Dances
+Other Organised Events

 As well as the Council organised ballroom and sequence dancing, other forms of dance and music concerts regularly take place regularly at the Stockport Town Hall.